Bibliophage305/bandeoke-charts/song-list.md

 Sittin On the Dock of the Bay - Otis Redding\
 Son Of A Preacher Man - Dusty Springfield\
 Stand By Me - Ben E King\
-Suspicious Minds - Elvis Presley\
+Suspicious Minds - Elvis Presley

 ## 1970s

+Ballroom Blitz - Sweet\
 Blame It On The Boogie - The Jacksons\
 Boys Don't Cry - The Cure\
 Brown Sugar - The Rolling Stones\